-What to see: A Guarda-Santiago
+What to see: Road from A Guarda to Santiago

-In this stage, the natural landscape of great beauty will be mixed, with cultural elements of great interest such as the Castro de Santa Tecla or the Monastery of Oia.
+At this stage, the natural landscape of great beauty will be mixed, with cultural elements of great interest such as the Castro de Santa Tecla or the Monastery of Oia.

-A Guarda, fishing village, where the Plaza do Reló and the Church of Santa María stand out, as well as its port.
+A Guarda, a fishing village, where the Plaza do Reló and the Church of Santa María stand out, as well as its port.

 In Vigo, the Pazo Quiñones de León and its gardens are a must.
 The Church of the Peaks or the Immaculate.